laramies/theHarvester/README.md

 * otx: AlienVault Open Threat Exchange - otx.alienvault.com

+* pentesttools: Powerful Penetration Testing Tools, Easy to Use (Needs an API key and is not free for API access) - https://pentest-tools.com/home

 * securityTrails: Security Trails search engine, the world's largest repository of historical DNS data<br>
   (Requires an API key, see below.) - www.securitytrails.com